shahlaa1212/TokyoOlympics-App/README.md

 ## 🙏 Contributing 🫱🏼‍🫲🏻

 Contributions are welcome!
-If you'd like to contribute to the project, please follow the [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project.